 This snack made from pork, shrimp, herbs, rice vermicelli and other ingredients wrapped in rice paper is served at room temperature.
 It's "meat light," with the flavors of refreshing herbs erupting in your mouth.
 Dipped in a slightly sweet Vietnamese sauce laced with ground peanuts, it's wholesome, easy and the very definition of "moreish."

 This premium Japanese Wagyu beef from famed Takara Ranch has been recognized by the Imperial Palace of Japan as one of the greatest beef stocks to be raised in the past 400 years.
 Called the "Rolls-Royce" of beef, it's best eaten sashimi style, anointed with a drizzle of kaffir lime and green tea sea salt.
 Marbled fat gives each mouthful texture as the beef melts away, leaving a subtle but distinctly classic beef flavor.

 Pho is a noodle soup and a pillar of Vietnamese cooking.

 This oft-mispronounced national dish ("fuh" is correct) is just broth, fresh rice noodles, a few herbs and usually chicken or beef.
-But it's greater than the sum of its parts -- fragrant, tasty and balanced, the polar opposite of the moto rider who brought you to the little cafe where you find the best stuff.
+But it's greater than the sum of its parts -- fragrant, tasty and balanced.

 26. Fajitas, Mexico